99ltaylor/Accessio/README.md

 <img src="https://media.giphy.com/media/IIWi4Qwtl5mM9JbMF4/giphy.gif" alt="animation1" />
 </p>

-<h2 align="center">Accessio, uses GPT-3’s machine learning technology to support differently-abled people into education and/or into the workforce.<br>
+<h2 align="center">Accessio, uses AI technology to support differently-abled people into education and/or into the workforce.<br>
 <br></h2>

 Accessio increases awareness of government benefits, NGO, and private sector funding opportunities by understanding who its users are, and letting them know which grants or opportunities are available given their individual situation.